ADGEfficiency/energy-py-talk/PITCHME.md

 three pieces of info on climate

+Note:

+1. it's bad - and worse for poor countries
+2. technology is not the only solution - business models, policy, public opinion
+3. your personal choices matter

 ---

 ml + energy solution to the climate problem

+Note:

+- RL = solve the control problem
+- digitization challenge in energy

 ---

 price response flexible demand

+Note:

+- taxi system where government ensures that no one ever waits for a taxi
+- supply of taxis == peak demand for taxis
+- cost = fixed + variable
+- the laziest taxi drivers need to recover their entire fixed + var costs through a few trips
+- flexibility solves the problem by letting people wait

+- responding to price (not signal from system operator)

 ---?image=/assets/repo.png&size=auto 100%

 ---

 energy_py = supporting experimentation

+Note:
+- agents, envs, tools for experiments

 ---?color=#000000